Some common queries around the FWF Ballot.

 Yes.
 Completely.
 Hunting parties are randomly numbered and then numbers randomly drawn.
-It is a computerized draw overseen by the Police and blocks are allocated strictly by the preferential list hunters supply.
+It is a completely computerized draw and blocks are allocated strictly by the preferential list hunters supply.

 2. If we're drawn, do we get more than one chance at a block?

 Yes... and no. If for example you have ordered all 75 ballot blocks over 3 periods and your party is drawn, you will be offered the first available block on your list.
 If you only want certain blocks or periods then those will be checked first - if none are available at that point your party goes to the BOTTOM OF THE LIST - you are therefore unlikely to get a block that year.

 3. What's the difference between member and non-member blocks?

 Those who have agreed to be Ballot Members are eligible for the 'member-only' core blocks.
 All those in a party must be Ballot Members agreeing to the special terms and conditions to be eligible for these blocks (you will need to update your account profile to do this).
 This includes the extra-period blocks.
 NOTE: If you have chosen member-only blocks in your list and ANY members of your party have not agreed to the terms, those block choices will be ignored.

 4. Can I enter more than once in any year?

 No. You must only be registered to one party to give everyone a fair chance at hunting.
 If you are found to be attempting to enter more than one party, you will be disqualified entirely from the current ballot.

 5. Why is my mate's username not in the list to add to a Hunting Party?